digitalbricklayer/techteapotcom/content/posts/how-will-cloud-computing-change-network-management.md

 <h2>Conclusion</h2>
 Cloud computing is very much in its infancy.
 Clouds in their current form are likely to appeal to companies who would otherwise have opted for shared or virtual machine hosting in the case of Google Apps or one or more dedicated servers in the case of Amazon EC2.
 In either case, neither would be in the market for network management systems.

-The next wave, when the early adopters have ironed out the problems,Â  will be from companies replacing small or medium sized data centres with a compute cloud.
+The next wave, when the early adopters have ironed out the problems, will be from companies replacing small or medium sized data centres with a compute cloud.
 These companies will still require a management system, but one tuned to managing in a cloud environment not a data centre environment.
 They'll need to monitor the services they are providing and manage their interaction with the cloud.

 On the other hand, the cloud computing vendors themselves will require full blown enterprise grade network management systems.
 A great opportunity is being presented to the more nimble vendors, able to quickly fine tune their products to the particular requirements of the cloud vendors.
 The open source, enterprise oriented network management vendors will find their offerings chime well with the cloud vendors.
 The cloud vendors are already heavy open source software users.